Resident Evil (2026 film): Original plans (2021–2024)

-Zach Cregger's involvement (2024–present)
+Zach Cregger's involvement

-Zach Cregger was being eyed by Sony in early-2024 until his confirmation as the film's director and co-writer in January 2025.
+Zach Cregger was eyed by Sony in mid 2024 until his confirmation as the film's director and co-writer in January 2025.

-In January 2025, it was announced that Cregger would co-write and direct a new Resident Evil film, which would serve as a reboot of the film series.
+In January 2025, it was announced Cregger would co-write and direct a new Resident Evil film, which would serve as a reboot of the film series.
 Film rights holder Constantin Film co-financed and produced, alongside PlayStation Productions and Vertigo Entertainment.
 A bidding war between four major studios ensued for the film's distribution rights, including Warner Bros.
 Pictures and Netflix.
-In March 2025, it was revealed that Sony Pictures, who had distributed the previous live action films under their Screen Gems label, had won the bidding war, with Columbia Pictures serving as the film's new distributor.
-In August 2025, Cregger revealed that the film would be an original story set in the Resident Evil universe and would not feature any characters from the games, saying "I'm not going to tell Leon's story, because Leon's story is told in the games.
+In March 2025, it was revealed that Sony Pictures, which had co-produced the previous live-action films under their Screen Gems division, won the bidding war, and would have Columbia Pictures overseeing the film production.
+In August 2025, Cregger revealed the film would be an original story set in the Resident Evil universe and would not feature any characters from the games, saying, "I'm not going to tell Leon's story, because Leon's story is told in the games.
 [Fans] already have that".
+Cregger stated, "It's gonna be not at all like Barbarian (2022) and Weapons (2025)", instead comparing the film to Evil Dead II (1987), and that "this is a story that I would've wanted to write whether I got the IP or not".
+He went on to describe it as a "love letter to the games", since he is also a player and fan of the video games.

-In September 2025, Cregger stated that he had never seen any of the previous Resident Evil films and that the upcoming film will be more closely based on the video game series, particularly Resident Evil 2, Resident Evil 3: Nemesis, and Resident Evil 4.
+In September 2025, Cregger stated he had never seen any of the previous Resident Evil movies, and the upcoming film would be more closely based on the video game series, particularly Resident Evil 2 (1998), Resident Evil 3: Nemesis (1999), and Resident Evil 4.
+In an April 2026 interview with PlayStation Blog, Cregger elaborated by stating he wrote the film to take place concurrently with the events of the Raccoon City outbreak in Resident Evil 2, albeit in an alternate timeline to the video game series set in a contemporary period.

+Cregger stated, "I wanted to construct a story that could live in the world of Resident Evil and be maybe on the periphery of the events of Resident Evil 2, where Raccoon City is having its big night, but tell another story that could be happening in parallel to that that really honors the vibe and the pacing that you get when you play the games."
+In a September 2026 interview with The Hollywood Reporter, Cregger stated that he cut most of the jokes from the film after test audiences found it "too funny".